Why This Matters

 Blood

-- Plasma (~55% of volume) is the aqueous carrier; formed elements include erythrocytes (oxygen transport), leukocytes (immunity), and platelets (hemostasis)
+- Plasma (~55% of volume) is the aqueous carrier containing dissolved proteins, electrolytes, and nutrients.
+Formed elements include erythrocytes (oxygen transport), leukocytes (immunity), and platelets (hemostasis).

-- Oxygen-carrying capacity depends on hemoglobin concentration (~15 g/dL) and saturation—each gram of Hb carries 1.34 mL O2 when fully saturated
+- Oxygen-carrying capacity depends on hemoglobin concentration (~15 g/dL) and saturation.
+Each gram of hemoglobin carries 1.34 mL of O2โ when fully saturated, giving a total capacity of roughly 20 mL O2โ per 100 mL of blood.

 Blood Pressure Regulation

-- Mean arterial pressure MAP=CO×TPR (cardiac output × total peripheral resistance)—this equation defines the two targets for pressure control
+The core relationship tying it together: MAP=COรTPR.
+Mean arterial pressure equals cardiac output times total peripheral resistance.
+This equation defines the two fundamental targets for pressure control.

-Compare: Neural vs. Hormonal pressure control—baroreceptors respond in seconds but cannot sustain long-term pressure changes, while RAAS responds over hours to days but can maintain chronic adjustments.
+Compare: Neural vs. Hormonal pressure control: baroreceptors respond in seconds but cannot sustain long-term pressure changes on their own, while RAAS responds over hours to days and can maintain chronic adjustments.
 Effective blood pressure management often requires addressing both systems.

 Quick Reference Table